Integrating Microsoft Teams into the WebMail Calendar

 Allowing the Teams Connector to Be Used

-Navigate to the WebAdmin interface → Domains & Accounts → Manage domains → select the domain → Account defaults → Quotas and Restrictions → scroll down to External Apps section.
+Navigate to the WebAdmin interface → Domains & Accounts → Manage domains → select the domain → Account defaults → Quotas and Restrictions → scroll down to the External Apps section.

 3. End-user Settings